Jingyue-Wu/maze-solver/README.md

 ** End of MazeRunner
 ```

-When called on a non-existing file. it prints an error message
+When called on a non-existing file, it prints an error message

 ```
 mosser@azrael A1-Template % java -jar target/mazerunner.jar ./examples/small.maz.txtd